 - (1) This Part of the Practice Directions focuses on ADR for civil disputes only. - (2) ADR should be considered at the earliest possible stage.
 Court-sponsored ADR services give the parties the opportunity to resolve their disputes faster and more cheaply compared to litigation.
-These services are collectively termed "Court Dispute Resolution" (CDR) and are provided by the Court for free.
+These services are collectively termed "Court Dispute Resolution" (CDR) and, subject to the exception stated in paragraph 7, are provided by the Court for free.
 CDR sessions are convened under Order 34A of the Rules of Court (Cap.
 322 R 5), which empowers the Court to convene pre-trial conferences for the purpose of the "just, expeditious and economical disposal of the cause or matter". - (3) In addition to CDR sessions provided by the Courts, the Courts also encourage parties to consider using other ADR procedures, such as the following: - (a) Arbitration under the Law Society's Arbitration Scheme; and - (b) Mediation by private mediation service providers.